csdavids519/MoonJumper/README.md

 ### Color Scheme
 - The color scheme for the welcome and how to pages was chosen for high contrast and fun look.
-- The gray scale color scheme of the game board was chosen to set the mood of the moon setting consistant with the game story.
+- The gray scale color scheme of the game board was chosen to set the mood of the moon setting consistent with the game story.

 ## Testing